Compact moduli of K3 surfaces: Main theorem for recognizable divisors

-Then the indeterminacy of $\phi$ can be resolved by toric blow-ups. \end{lemma} \begin{proof} Fix the standard torus action of $T=(\bC^*)^n$ on $\bA^n$.
-By Hironaka, there exists a sequence of blowups at smooth centers in the indeterminacy loci that resolves $\phi$.
+Then the indeterminacy of $\phi$ can be resolved by toric blow-ups. \end{lemma} \begin{proof} Fix the standard torus action of $T=(\bC^*)^n$ on $\bC^n$.
+By Hironaka (see W{\l}odarczyk \cite{wlodarczyk2009resolution} for a careful treatment of analytic spaces), there exists a sequence of blowups at smooth centers in the indeterminacy loci that resolves $\phi$.
 Let $H$ be the first center which is not $T$-invariant.
-Thus, $X\to\bA^n$ is toric and $H\subset X$ is not $T$-invariant.